bring/developer-site/README.md

 ## Revamped dev site 2021

-The site is being improved throughout 2021, the first step was to get rid of Ruby and Jekyll in favour of Hugo, Node and Webpack.
-We currently operate with generated parts of the old CSS mixed with some new, temporary, code.
+The site is being improved throughout 2021.
+Ruby and Jekyll has been replaced with Hugo and Webpack.
+Structure, content and features are being worked on iteratively.

 ## Adding an important message to the frontpage